-The Scottish Association for Mental Health (SAMH) has launched a new initiative to use the power of sport to help people manage their mental health and wellbeing.
+The Scottish Association for Mental Health (SAMH) has launched a new initiative using the power of sport to help people manage their mental health and wellbeing.

 She said: “I was a competitive swimmer up until the age of 13 and loved cross country running.
 Physical exercise was my life but it was taken away from me overnight when my condition became so bad that I ended up being housebound for six months and unable to attend school.
 I became very anxious, depressed and ashamed of my disability.